Skip to main content

 3. Submit the assessment.

 See below for suggestions on how to make various activities in an Advanced Assessment.
-The images on the left are the worksheet, and the images on the right are what they can look like in Otus.
+The images on the left are the test/worksheet, and the images on the right are what they can look like in Otus.

 An example of a Grade K missing numbers activity.